yazi-rs/yazi-rs.github.io/docs/tips.md

 to use as the editor for editing the file list.

-By default, this matches your editor used for opening normal text files, if you want to use an editor that's different that:
+By default, this matches your editor used for opening normal text files, if you want to use an editor different from that:

 ```toml
 # ~/.config/yazi/yazi.toml